retry51776/notes/development/opinions.md

 ### Docker VS VM
 > docker just using linux kernel namespace partitions

-> VM have overhead from virtal hardware, virtal OS
+> VM have overhead from virtual hardware, virtual OS

 # Application Language
 # SQL
 > It's NOT a standard when it suppose to be a standard.
 >
 > If function is such bad for performance, why make it so powerful.
-It's like puting posion in nice soda can.
+It's like putting poisons in nice soda can.
 # Python
 > It's slow, but 90% bushiness use cases accepts horizontal scaling to mitigate problem.
 >
-> Typescipt like feature on Python will be cool.
+> Typescript like feature on Python will be cool.
 >
 > I love snake_case variable naming.
 Every language should use it.